wanghsinche/semipay/README.en.md

-# SEMIPAY - An Open Source Wechat Payment Solution
+# SEMIPAY - An Open Source personal Payment Solution

 Welcome to SEMIPAY, a personal payment solution that can be easily deployed privately with a single click on Vercel.